-3. In a recent Notice of Proposed Rulemaking (NPRM) and NOI, we acknowledged the risks illegal robocalls pose to consumers.
-In the NPRM, we reiterated that the large volume of illegal robocalls continues despite industry efforts and the protections provided by the 1991 Telephone Consumer Protection and Truth in Caller ID Act (TCPA).
-Also, as we continued to explore a range of possible solutions, we proposed to implement one solution to the illegal robocall issue that could have an immediate positive impact: call blocking initiated by voice service providers in certain situations.
-Although such call blocking is one tool for combatting illegal robocalls, an additional complementary and parallel task is to positively identify the bad actors making these calls.
-Malicious actors hide their true originating phone numbers, putting investigators, enforcers, and-most of all-consumers at a disadvantage.
+Consumer Protection and Truth in Caller ID Act (TCPA).4 Also, as we continued to explore a range of possible solutions, we proposed to implement one solution to the illegal robocall issue that could have an immediate positive impact: call blocking initiated by voice service providers in certain situations.5 Although such call blocking is one tool for combatting illegal robocalls, a complementary and parallel task is to positively identify the bad actors making these calls.6 Malicious actors hide their true originating phone numbers, putting investigators, enforcers, and-most of all-consumers at a disadvantage.7

-4. While there are a number of legitimate uses for spoofing caller ID numbers, by simply impersonating a different number spoofing also can help fraudulent robocallers to evade call blocking or filtering tools that identify unwanted calls based on the calling party number-either that of a trusted party or using a random, possibly temporary, identity.
-These robocallers use cheap and accessible technologies to spoof their caller identity and scam victims with threats (such as false threats of legal action from the Internal Revenue Service), offers of loans, or purported awards of free travel.
-Moreover, these calls can harm more than their recipients: innocent subscribers whose numbers have been impersonated may find their numbers reported as the source of robocalls, resulting in their calls being blocked.
+4. While there are a number of legitimate uses for spoofing caller ID numbers,8 by simply impersonating a different number, spoofing also can help fraudulent robocallers to evade call blocking or filtering tools that identify unwanted calls based on the calling party number-either that of a trusted party or using a random, possibly temporary, identity.9 These robocallers use cheap and accessible technologies to spoof their caller identity and scam victims with threats (such as false threats of legal action from the Internal Revenue Service), offers of loans, or purported awards of free travel.10 Moreover, these calls can harm more than their recipients: innocent subscribers whose numbers have been impersonated may find their numbers reported as the source of robocalls, resulting in their calls being blocked.11

-5. To address unwanted and illegal robocalls, ATIS and the SIP Forum have been working to develop standards to verify and authenticate caller identification for calls carried over an Internet Protocol (IP) network using the Session Initiation Protocol (SIP) for several years.
-The ATIS and SIP Forum work consists of a three-phase approach to solving the issue of caller identification, using a digital certificate scheme to "verify and authenticate caller identification for calls carried over an Internet
+5. To address unwanted and illegal robocalls, ATIS and the SIP Forum have been working to develop standards to verify and authenticate caller identification for calls carried over an Internet Protocol (IP) network using the Session Initiation Protocol (SIP) for several years.12 The ATIS and SIP Forum work consists of a three-phase approach to solving the issue of caller identification, using a digital certificate scheme to "verify and authenticate caller identification for calls carried over an Internet Protocol (IP) network."13 Phase 1 consists of development of the SHAKEN14 framework,15 based on the protocols developed by the IETF's STIR16 working group (the STIR framework), and describes the operations necessary for making an authenticated telephone call using the SHAKEN framework.
+Phase 2